Day Drives

 The Outlet will climb steeply up and over Mount Nelson, then run down the valley to Kingston.
 At Kingston, take the B68 (Channel Highway) towards Margate, Snug and Kettering.

 At Kettering, turn left down to the Marina.
-The Marina road dead ends into the ferry departure point.
+The Marina road leads to the ferry departure point.

 Bruny Island Ferry